-In a real vehicle, the two front wheels have typically different steer angles (Fig. 6.51).
+In a real vehicle, the two front wheels have typically different steer angles (Fig. 7.51).
 Therefore, the net steer angle δ is not precisely defined.

-The Ackermann steer angle l/R also gets in trouble whenever a vehicle has three or more axles, as the wheelbase l is no longer a clear concept (Fig. 6.51).
+The Ackermann steer angle l/R also gets in trouble whenever a vehicle has three or more axles, as the wheelbase l is no longer a clear concept (Fig. 7.51).
 One may object that almost all cars have two axles.
 Nonetheless, we cannot ground a theory on such a weak concept.

 The understeer gradient K has been an important performance metric in analyzing the handling behavior of vehicles.
 Unfortunately, it should not have been.
 It will be demonstrated in Sect.
-6.14.1 that it is not a good parameter to measure the handling behavior of a vehicle.
+7.14.1 that it is not a good parameter to measure the handling behavior of a vehicle.
 Nor even of a single track model.
+A much better parameter is ρ_v , discussed in Sect.
+7.13.

-6.9.2 Popular Definitions of Understeer/Oversteer
+7.9.2 Popular Definitions of Understeer/Oversteer